petreboy14/redis-scheduler/README.md

 redis-scheduler
 ===============

 Use redis keyspace notifications to trigger timed events.
+Multiple handlers can be set up per events.

 ## Requirements
 * Redis 2.8.0 or higher.